achorg/ach2025-website/en/cfp.md

 The cost of running ACH 2023 is approximately $4,000.
 As a result, we must charge registration fees to cover the cost.
 Registration fees will cover the cost of running a virtual conference, which include conference submission management software, conference platforms for videoconferencing and spatial chat, honoraria for keynote and plenary events, and accessibility (sign language interpretation and remote captioning for keynotes and plenaries and live captioning for conference sessions).
 We have worked to keep the registration costs as low as possible while ensuring we are providing attendees with a positive conference experience.

 ACH will offer a limited number of bursaries to support attendance by members who are contingently employed or are graduate students.

 The registration fee schedule will be:

-The registration fee schedule will be: